anilrai21/ism_fantasy/README.md

 1. Add logging for visibility that will show the bottlenecks for further improvements
 2. Depending on the bottleneck - if this is going to be called a lot and the values will stay same for some time then caching can reduce load on the resources
 3. Depending on the requirements of the Front end page, more fields can be added as I have limited myself as explained earlier.
+4. Use `update_or_create` in when populating data as it changes quite frequently